3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 A few things struck me when I was there.
 One is the size and length of the wall, it is tall, and stretches on for miles.
 This is only a small section of the remaining original wall!

-I can’t begin to fathom what it was like when the city was divided between east and west, and the wall spanned the city!
+I can’t begin to fathom what it was like when the city was divided between East Berlin and West Berlin, and the wall spanned the city!

-The other thing is the graffiti that makes up the wall.
+The other thing is the street art that makes up the wall.
 There are several incredible images on the wall, and it is well worth walking past to take it all in and get some great photos along the way!

 The Berlin Wall was a divine monument of the Cold War, and it’s good a part of it is still standing, to remind us segregation is never the answer!